Darxo/Hardened/README.md

 - Base Vision for the player and all world parties is now 450 (down from 500)
 - Player Characters now gain 100% XP from combat (up from 85%)
 - Level 7 now requires 5500 XP (up from 5000).
 Level 8 now requires 8000 XP (up from 7000).
 Level 9 now requires 11000 XP (up from 9000).
 Level 10 now requires 14500 XP (up from 12000).
 Level 11 now requires 18500 XP (up from 15000)
+- **Night Effect** now causes -3 Vision (down from -2)
 - No Character can have less than 2 Vision
-- **Night Effect** now causes -3 Vision (down from -2)
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.
 - You can now purchase missing Weapon perk groups (2500 Crowns) or Armor perk groups (4000 Crowns) at the Training Hall once per brother
+- Lower Tier weapons no longer have a Fatigue Discount for the skills
 - You can now use **Bandages** to treat injuries during battle that were received at most 1 round ago
 - Add new **Retreat** skill for player characters, which allows you to retreat individual brothers from a battle if they stand on a border tile and are not engaged in melee
 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies